 A lady was crying helplessly, visiting different psychiatrists for her son’s condition.
 This was the seventh psychiatrist treating him, she prayed that may this be the last doctor treating her son, may her son gets well this time.
 She went along with her son with a feeling of getting him cured.
 She describes the doctor that on every Wednesday her son’s personality completely changes.
 A seventeen year old boy living in Delhi who only knows Hindi and English to speak, starts speaking in Marathi.
 He neither learned Marathi nor has any Marathi friends.
-His male voice changes into a heavy female voice and his eyes changes from black to blue.
+His male voice changes into a heavy female voice.
 His body gets out of control and he starts shivering.
-The colour of his nails turns blueish black.
 Although the boy is thin but to get control over him he is tied with a rope with the help of five to ten men.
 When they tie him he starts speaking and it feels like whoever is controlling his body is not going to leave him.
 After listening the description carefully the doctor went into an egregious mode.
 He said that these are very rare cases and hard to believe.
 But your face is revealing more than your words.
 The doctor further added that your son is a rare example among those suffering with Dissociative Identity Disorder, we have to try methods like Psychotherapy and Cognitive behavioural therapy first.
-The lady believed in the doctor but even after four month’s of treatment nothing happened.
+The lady believed the doctor but even after four month’s of treatment nothing happened.

 Her neighbour used to visit Kamakhya Temple(in Nilachal hills, Guwahati, Assam) every year.
 Seeing her family condition she urged her to take her son there.
 She urged her to meet a famous tantrik whom she called “Ramakant baba”.
 Noticing a hope of ray the lady agreed.
 She met the tantrik along with her son and enumerated every thing.
 After examining him the tantrik used a mantra on him.
 The boy became unconcious and after few minutes woke up.
 The tantrik further gave the lady a mantra and directed her to use on him every day for the next three months.
 He added that a Marathi girls spirit has entered in his body.
 The spirit was finding a spiritually weak body and he was the first one to get into this.
 He articulated that the spirit is stubborn and won’t go easily so use the mantra on daily basis.
 They returned back and the day when they returned was Wednesday.
 The boys personality started changing again but this time his mother started chanting the mantra in her mind and the boy went unconcious and woke up after few minutes in a well condition.
 More than three years have passed but the boy is well and leading a happy life.
 Where science and medical failed, tantra worked!